1. Book: "Black Hills Flower Essences - Nature's Gift of Gentle Spirit Healers", 1. Edition, Volume 1 by Isa Kirk

 Available directly from Publisher/Author and Amazon.com

-Available directly form Publisher/Creator isa Kirk and Amazon.com
+Available directly from Publisher/Creator Isa Kirk and Amazon.com

-Article in Today's Horse Magazine, February 2014 Issue:
+3. Article in "Todays Horse Magazine", February 2014 Issue: "Flower Essences" by Kim Kizzier, LMT

 The ancient Chinese, Egyptians, and Aboriginal people of Australia are reported to have used Flower Essences to address emotional, physical, and mental balance.
 In recent modern times Dr. Edward Bach (1886-1936) spent the last several years of his career and life developing 38 Bach Flower remedies, each being associated with a basic human emotion.
 Dr. Bach, a well-known bacteriologist, physician, and pathologist in his time, worked on some of the original research into vaccines, but became frustrated with the tendency for doctors to concentrate on disease and ignore the whole person.
 In his research, he drew parallels between his work with vaccines and the principals of homeopathy and eventually took a position at the Royal London Homeopathic Hospital while still maintaining a successful private practice.